jmcollin78/versatile_thermostat/README.md

     4. If you don't want to use this feature, just leave the entities id empty

 ## Configure the presence or occupancy
-This feature allows you to dynamically changes the temperature of all configured Versatile thermostat's presets when nobody is at home or when someone comes back home.
+If you choose the ```Presence management``` feature, this feature allows you to dynamically changes the temperature of all configured Versatile thermostat's presets when nobody is at home or when someone comes back home.
 For this, you have to configure the temperature that will be used for each preset when presence is off.
 When the occupancy sensor turns to off, those tempoeratures will be used.
 When it turns on again the "normal" temperature configured for the preset is used.
 See [preset management](#configure-the-preset-temperature).
 To configure presence fills this form:

 ![image](https://github.com/jmcollin78/versatile_thermostat/blob/main/images/config-presence.png?raw=true)